softwareunderground/cookbook/usecase-ideas.md

 Static analyis of fracture data and modelling of static natural fracture networks input into dynamic modelling and flow simulation

+# Anti-collision
+Read well trajectories.
+Assure that they don't collide.

 # 3D viz of prestack data and attributes for noise analysis

 # Time/depth conversion